bbatsov/metaredux/_posts/2019-01-12-nrepl-beyond-clojure.md

 ```

 Many people wonder why nREPL uses bencode as its default data encoding - after
-all arent' everyone using XML, JSON, MessagePack, etc?
+all isn't everyone using XML, JSON, MessagePack, etc?
 Those are all
 great and extremely flexible data formats, but their flexibility
 also brings a lot of complexity.[^2]